zefirnikolov/azure-aks-react-express-mysql-k8s-cluster/terraform/readme.txt

-All the variables are put in locals.tf which is in .gitignore for cleaner code.
+All the variables in webshop/ are put in locals.tf which is in .gitignore for cleaner code.